-Our goal is to become a leading developer and provider of advanced ophthalmic therapies based upon our MAP platform technology and digital health platform for interactive patient care.
+Our goal is to become a leading developer and provider of advanced ophthalmic therapies based upon our microdose array print (MAP) platform technology and digital health platform for interactive patient care.
 These unique products would be commercialized by us and/or our partners globally.
 The key elements of our strategy to achieve this goal are: